America’s Militarized Police

 Then the next administration came in and very quickly rolled back those 1033 reforms.

-And that's when the, you know, the sort of ramped up use of paramilitary forces to break up protests increase guarding federal monuments and statues and stuff like that that because of vandalism.
+And that's when the, you know, the sort of ramped up use of paramilitary forces to break up protests increase guarding federal monuments and statues and stuff like that because of vandalism.

 One of the things, I just want to say one of the things real quick that Trump did when he rolled back those reforms.

-And if there is one thing that you do not need as a police officer is a bayonet.
+Bayonets had been banned previously and they got allowed again as part of that executive order.
+And if there is one thing that you do not need as a police officer is a bayonet,

+Think about it.
 We should do a shorty on bayonets.

 It's interesting.
+Like

 Like a less good weapon on the front of your weapon.

 Yeah, that's meant to just stab somebody through the chest or the neck or the face or something like that.
+Like,

-But this isn't the French Foreign Legion, you know.
+But this isn't the French Foreign Legion.

 No, and what you're talking about is a military engagement, not a law enforcement engagement.
+There's no place for bayonets in law enforcement.

 I think that that is objectively true as far as I'm concerned.
+Yeah, for sure.

-So, in 2022, President Biden signed an executive order reinstating and expanding some of these 1033 reforms that the previous administration had gotten rid of.
+So in 2022, President Biden signed an executive order reinstating and expanding some of these 1033 reforms that the previous administration had gotten rid of.

 They limited the use of no-knock entries

 and, you know, basically tried to, you know, how it happens when different administrations come in, they try to undo what the previous person did.
+Right.

 And I looked high and low to see if President Trump had come in on his second term and reversed Biden orders.